AndrewParkes/BlockAllSteamInvites/README.md

 * non setup accounts are not recognised by the private user blocker
 * Some errors due appear in the console but do not affect functionality
 * Processing users is a little slow at time due to the number of users in your list

+If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).